 As Perce Howland (Montgomery Clift) enters, the real-life accident that deformed his visage several years before is referenced into his character’s backstory.
 He later falls off his horse at a rodeo, and a bandaged head completes this portrait of a wounded soul.
 Later, outside a bar, he rests his head on Monroe’s lap.
 Surrounded by wrecked cars and garbage, she tries to comfort him.

 Although Marilyn idolised Gable, her empathy with Clift makes this dialogue a highlight of The Misfits, and one of the outstanding scenes of her career.
 Clift, burdened by alcoholism and the strain of hiding his bisexuality, would make three more films – including Freud, another fraught epic with Huston – before his death in 1966.

 After they return to the hut where Roslyn now lives with Gay Langland (Gable), she finds herself having to ‘mother’ all three cowboys, whose display of drunkenness is utterly convincing.
 As her rural idyll falls apart, she reluctantly joins the men on their mission to round up wild horses in the hills.
 But when she learns that the horses are to be slaughtered for dogfood, Roslyn tries to stop the men – leading to a bitter confrontation with Gay.

 These harrowing scenes benefit most from the panoramic view of the big screen.
-The pursuit and capture of the horses only seems to reflect the desperation of their hunters.
+The pursuit and capture of the horses only intensifies the desperation of their hunters.
 Filmed from a distance, Roslyn screams at the men.
-She appears hysterical, but today’s filmgoers will be disturbed by the realism of the chase.
+She appears hysterical to them, but today’s filmgoers may share her horror when confronted by the realism of the chase.

 By contrast, the final frames – with Gay and Roslyn driving away in the dark – seem to signal a neat Hollywood ending, providing tentative hope in a film plagued by existential doubt.